 The study will provide a comprehensive assessment of the status of CATIE’s coffee diversity collection.
 It will examine everything from the age of trees conserved, to safety duplication practices, to past and possible future levels of demand for each type by the coffee industry.
 The results will be used to recommend urgent, costed actions to ensure long-term conservation and availability of the collection.

-“Just like the FELCO 2 iconic prining shears, CATIE’s Coffee Collection celebrates its 70th birthday this year, and we want to help them safeguard this diversity for the next 700,” said Marie Haga, Executive Director of the Crop Trust.
+“Just like FELCO 2 iconic model, CATIE’s Coffee Collection celebrates its 70th birthday this year, and we want to help them safeguard this diversity for the next 700,” said Marie Haga, Executive Director of the Crop Trust.

 "We are pleased that a company like FELCO is stepping up to support this crucial study, and we hope that others will follow their lead,” she added.
 “That cup of coffee that millions of us around the world enjoy every day depends on it."